-The conference began with a welcome from Mr. Peter Haider, president of UPF-Austria.
-The first session of the conference, "Interfaith Cooperation, Peacebuilding and Crime Prevention," was moderated by organizational development consultant Ms. Heather Wokusch.
+The conference began with a welcome from Mr. Peter Haider, President of UPF Austria.
+The first Session of the conference, "Interfaith Cooperation, Peacebuilding and Crime Prevention," was moderated by Heather Wokusch.
 She observed the increasing importance of interfaith dialogue and cooperation in areas ranging from international relations to criminology.

-Mr. Jean-Luc Lemahieu, director of the UNODC Division of Policy Analysis and Public Affairs, opened his presentation by quoting the speech of HM King Abdullah II of Jordan introducing World Interfaith Harmony Week at the Plenary Session of the 65th UN General Assembly in 2010: "Humanity everywhere is bound together, not only by mutual interests, but by shared commandments to love God and neighbor; to love the good and neighbor."
-Referring to the Global Study on Homicide 2019, Mr. Lemahieu noted contexts in which homicide is perpetrated and its links to religious extremism.
-Observing that current developments often reflect "navigating without a compass," he called for multilateralism of "all faiths working together in inclusive networks with the theme of humanity at the core."
+Mr. Jean-Luc Lemahieu, UNODC Director, Division of Policy Analysis and Public Affairs, was the first presenter.
+He opened by quoting the speech of HM King Abdullah II of Jordan introducing World Interfaith Harmony Week at the Plenary Session of the 65th UN General Assembly: "humanity everywhere is bound together, not only by mutual interests, but by shared commandments to love God and neighbor; to love the good and neighbor."
+Referring to the Global Study on Homicide 2019, Mr. Lemahieu noted contexts in which homicide is perpetrated and the links to religious extremism.
+Observing that current developments often reflect "navigating without a compass," he called for the multilateralism of "all faiths working together in inclusive networks with the theme of humanity at the core."

 H.E.
-Mansoor Ahmad Khan, permanent representative of Pakistan to the UN (Vienna) and ambassador to Austria with concurrent accreditation of Slovakia, opened with a 1948 quote from Pakistan's founding father Muhammad Ali Jinnah: "You are free to go to your temples; you are free to go to your mosques or to any other place of worship in this State of Pakistan.
+Mansoor Ahmad Khan, Permanent Representative of the Islamic Republic of Pakistan to the United Nations (Vienna) and Ambassador to Austria with concurrent accreditation of Slovakia-opened with a 1948 quote from Founding Father Muhammad Ali Jinnah: "You are free to go to your temples, you are free to go to your mosques or to any other place of worship in this State of Pakistan.
 You may belong to any religion, caste or creed; that has nothing to do with the business of the state."
-The ambassador provided examples of religious tolerance in contemporary Pakistan, such as the Kartarpur Corridor between India and Pakistan, and the restoration of Hindu temples.
+The Ambassador then provided examples of religious tolerance in contemporary Pakistan, such as the Kartarpur Corridor and the restoration of Hindu temples.
 He discussed the linkage of religion and terrorism within the context of the rise of the far right, ending with an appeal for integration and assimilation.

 H.E.
-Dato' Ganeson Sivagurunathan, ambassador of Malaysia to Austria and permanent representative of Malaysia to the United Nations (Vienna), spoke about crime prevention: "Malaysia believes that there is an urgent need for the international community to cooperate more closely in combating hate speech, discrimination and xenophobia, which have inadvertently been widespread through social media platforms."
-Noting that freedom of religion is guaranteed by Article 11 of Malaysia's Constitution, the ambassador discussed the unique practice of open house traditions during the festive season, especially during Eid al-Fitr, Chinese New Year, Deepavali and Christmas.
-He called for "the majority who are peace-loving and moderate" to "reclaim our rightful place in the center."
+Dato' Ganeson Sivagurunathan, Ambassador of Malaysia to the Republic of Austria and Permanent Representative of Malaysia to the United Nations (Vienna), expanded on the theme of crime prevention: "Malaysia believes that there is an urgent need for the international community to cooperate more closely in combating hate speech, discrimination and xenophobia, which have inadvertently been widespread through social media platforms."
+Noting that freedom of religion is guaranteed by Article 11 of Malaysia's Constitution, the Ambassador discussed the unique practice of open house traditions during the festive season especially during Eidul Fitr, Chinese New Year, Deepavali and Christmas.
+He called for "the majority who are peace-loving and moderate" to "reclaim our rightful place in the centre."

 Mag.
-Martin Pammer, formerly the Austrian ambassador to Bosnia and Herzegovina, discussed the work of the Dialogue of Cultures Task Force of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs, which he is heading now.
-As noted by the ministry, the task force aims at "promoting intercultural understanding through education and the exchange of information, the rapprochement between different cultures and religions, the strengthening of intercultural competence and the inclusion of marginalized groups and religions -- nationally as well as internationally."
+Martin Pammer, formerly the Austrian Ambassador to Bosnia and Herzegovina, discussed the work of the Dialogue of Cultures Task Force of the Austrian Federal

+Ministry for Europe, Integration and Foreign Affairs, which he is heading now.
+As noted by BMEIA, the Task Force aims at "promoting intercultural understanding through education and the exchange of information, the rapprochement between different cultures and religions, the strengthening of intercultural competences and the inclusion of marginalized groups and religions -- nationally as well as internationally."
 Mr. Pammer called for religion and dialogue to be addressed holistically.
-Observing that Islam is a part of Austrian society, he referred to current issues such as the head-scarf debate and the vote to close the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID).
+Observing that Islam is a part of Austrian society, he referred to current issues such as the headscarf debate and vote to close the International Center for Dialogue (KAICIID).
 Noting that religion can be used as a political tool, he called for a more enlightened approach.